Cubic BeB$_2$: A metastable $p$-type conductive material from first principles: Computational details

 The ground-state properties of $c$-BeB$_2$ are calculated with density functional theory using the Quantum Espresso (QE) package~\cite{giannozzi2009quantum,giannozzi2017advanced}.
 We employ optimized norm-conserving Vanderbilt (ONCV) pseudopotentials~\cite{schlipf2015optimization} with the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional~\cite{perdew1996generalized}, obtained from the PseudoDojo repository~\cite{vansetten2018the}.
 Structural optimization is performed through full relaxation of the unit cell, fitted to the Rose-Vinet equation of state~\cite{vinet1987temperature}.
 The resulting optimized structure has an external stress lower than $2\times10^{-5}$ Ry/Bohr$^3$.
 The wavefunctions are expanded as plane waves up to a cutoff energy of 100 Ry, and the Brillouin zone (BZ) is sampled with a $12\times12\times12$ grid, ensuring convergence of the total energy within 1 meV/atom.

-The electronic structure is obtained using the PBE exchange-correlational functional, the hybrid functional technique based on the Heyd-Scuseria-Ernzerhof (HSE06)~\cite{heyd2003hybrid,heyd2006erratum} scheme, as well as considering quasiparticle effects through many-body perturbation theory (the $GW$ approximation).
+The electronic structure is obtained using the PBE exchange-correlation functional, the hybrid functional technique based on the Heyd-Scuseria-Ernzerhof (HSE06)~\cite{heyd2003hybrid,heyd2006erratum} scheme, as well as considering quasiparticle effects through many-body perturbation theory (the $GW$ approximation).
 We evaluate the quasiparticle energies using the BerkeleyGW package~\cite{DESLIPPE2012berkeleygw,hybertsen1986electron}.
 A BZ sampling of $8\times8\times8$ is used to evaluate the quasiparticle energies.
+The dielectric screening is evaluated using the random-phase approximation, and its frequency dependence is approximated with the generalized plasmon-pole model of Hybertsen and Louie\cite{hybertsen1986electron}.
+The static remainder approach is used to treat the summation over empty bands\cite{DESLIPPE2012berkeleygw}.
+A cutoff of 40 Ry is used for evaluating the screened Coulomb interaction.
+Convergence of the quasiparticle calculations with respect to the number of summed empty states is shown in the supplemental information (Fig.S1)\cite{SM}.
 Subsequently, the maximally localized Wannier function (MLWF) technique~\cite{marzari2012maximally} is used to obtain a smooth electronic band structure.
 Hybrid functional calculations are performed with the VASP package~\cite{kresse1996efficient,KRESSE1996efficiency}, using the projector augmented wave (PAW) treatment of core electrons~\cite{kresse1999from}.

 To calculate direct optical properties, we solve the Bethe-Salpeter equation for optical polarization functions to take electron-hole Coulomb interactions into account~\cite{rohlfing2000electron}.
 A fine BZ sampling grid of $24\times24\times24$ is used to evaluate optical properties, with the energies and Coulomb matrix elements interpolated by considering wavefunction overlaps~\cite{DESLIPPE2012berkeleygw} from the coarse $8\times8\times8$ grid.
+The optical spectra of doped samples are evaluated by rigidly shifting the Fermi level due to the change in electron occupations, while neglecting effects such as partial ionization of dopants, or the modification of the band structure by the dilute dopant concentrations considered.